Kankakee

 • Future lost income: Serious injuries can sometimes result in long-term disabilities.
 If you are unable to return to work after your injury due to a disability, you can sue to hold the responsible party accountable for your inability to work.

 • Other recovery-related costs: Recovery can impose costs on you and your family beyond medical bills.
-For instance, if you had to travel out of town to receive the medical care you needed, you can add the travel expenses to your suit.
+For instance, if you had to travel out of town to receive the medical care you needed, you could add the travel expenses to your suit.

-• Emotional pain and suffering: Sometimes the pain of an injury reaches beyond the physical and into the emotional.
+• Emotional pain and suffering: Sometimes, the pain of an injury reaches beyond the physical and into the emotional.
 You can sue to recover damages for emotional pain you suffered as a result of your accident, from the personal stress of the process to strain on relationships with family and friends.

 Depending on the circumstances of your accident and the nature of your injury, you may be entitled so some or all of these damages.
 We will carefully review your case to decide which damages we can seek in a personal injury suit.